alepintaudi/music-generation/README.md

 [https://github.com/feynmanliang/bachbot](https://github.com/feynmanliang/bachbot)

+# Hypothesis

+Since Natural Language Processing Deep Learning Methods are used to model and generate written language, they can also be used to model, reproduce and generate Musical Language.

 # Experiments

 Here you'll find the various experiments that led us to the final model of music generation (4th Experiment).
 At each step we explain the issues we detected and how we tried to find a solution to move forward and get a step closer to the target solution previously defined: generate a model capable of being trained with music and eventually generate a novel midi file output with similar music style.